sdslabs/sdslabs.github.com/_posts/2018/2018-01-26-optimizing-webpack.md

 ### n00b steps

-Now, as you might know, when webpack does it’s **magic** on the code, it generates a single bundle file, that contains all the code needed in the front end and that can be really huge.
+Now, as you might know, when webpack does its **magic** on the code, it generates a single huge bundle file, that contains all the code required for front-end function.
 Because we are working with single page applications here, this means that browser will fetch all code at once which can lead to slower page loads which can be a bad experience for end users.

 Being 4 months into the development, we now have 3 different react apps served on three different namespaced routes, almost complete, but wait, bundled size of all three of them in production is around 900 KB, woot, not feasible for deployment.